This website is no longer actively maintained.

 Introduction

-These methods are modern mathematical algorithms, sometimes heavy, to extend and complement the original methods of the Marquis de Condorcet, without ever results do contradict.
+These methods are modern mathematical algorithms, sometimes computationally heavy, that extend and complement the original methods of the Marquis de Condorcet, without ever contradicting the results.

-Specifically, these methods can overcome shortages such as the Condorcet paradox.
-A special case where no winner or loser can not normally be determined.
+Specifically, these methods can overcome shortcomings such as the Condorcet paradox, a special case where no winner or loser can normally be determined.
 These methods are also used to represent a complete ranking of the election.

-Each has its biases, its advantages and disadvantages, and may require more computing power or less.
-Meet certain anti-manipulation advanced criteria like "independence of clone", "Smith criterion" or "local independence".
+Each has its biases, its advantages and disadvantages, and may require more or less computing power.
+They meet certain advanced anti-manipulation criteria like "independence of clones", "Smith criterion", or "local independence".

 If you do not have specific needs, we recommend the use of Schulze Winning method.